augchan42/augchan42.github.io/_posts/2024-02-01-Optimizing RAG on Haystack.md

 6) Future improvements:

-I will make the responses from the Google searches more deterministic (likely by eliminating the generative portion) so that I don't create new documents for the same search results to the same questions over and over.
+I will make the responses from the Google searches more deterministic (likely by eliminating the generative portion) so that I can avoid creating new documents for the same search results to the same questions over and over.

 I will add some more metadata to the indexed google responses so that I can filter irrelevant information more easily (e.g., I don't need travel insurance info for the Philippines if I'm doing a search on Bali)

-For the code, please check the following at my github https://github.com/augchan42/haystack:
+For the code, please check the following at my [github](https://github.com/augchan42/haystack):

 ```
 examples/tb_conversational_agent.py